-SimCity sales reach 2 million
+SimCity hits 2 million units sold.

 SimCity, Electronic Arts’ city-building game, has officially sold 2 million units, according to EA Labels president Frank Gibeau.